-To our knowledge, based solely on review of the copies of such reports and written representations that no other reports were required, during the year ended December 31, 2009, all directors, executive officers and persons who beneficially own more than 10% of our common stock have complied with the reporting requirements of Section 16(a); except that one report, covering one transaction, was filed late by Mr. King; three reports, covering a total of three transactions relating to the grant of restricted stock, were filed late by Messrs.
-King and Hendrickson and Dr. Triche; and NHI failed to file one report relating to five transactions but did report the transaction in its year-end report on Form 5, which was not timely filed.
+To our knowledge, based solely on review of the copies of such reports and written representations that no other reports were required, during the year ended December 31, 2010, all directors, executive officers and persons who beneficially own more than 10% of our common stock have complied with the reporting requirements of Section 16(a); except that one report, covering one transaction, was filed late by Mr. King; and National Health Investors, Inc. failed to file on a timely basis its initial statement of beneficial ownership on Form 3.